Updated January 2023

-But because programs of this kind are fairly new, a lot of students have questions about what's included in training, exactly what skills they'll graduate with—and where they'll be qualified to work after college.
+But programs of this kind are fairly new, so a lot of students have questions about how training works.
+It's important to know what skills you'll graduate with and where you can work after college.

-How is sustainable architecture training different from traditional architectural technician programs?
+How is sustainable architecture different from traditional architecture programs?
 What "extra" or different coursework is involved?

 What is Sustainable Architecture?